Portland, Oregon Natural Disaster List. Is your Home Safe?

 4. Portland Earthquakes

-As with most of the west coast, Portland sits on a major 600-mile fault line called the Cascadia Subduction Zone.
+As with most of the west coast, Portland sits on a massive 600-mile fault line called the Cascadia Subduction Zone.
 According to Oregon.gov, the last major earthquake that occurred along this fault was on January 26, 1700.
-Does this mean Portland is in the clear, or that we’re due for another one?
+Does this mean Portland is in the clear or that we’re due for another one?
 Experts say the latter.

 Does this mean we all need to run for the hills?
 Not necessarily.
-We do need to be aware and take preparedness measures, though.
+However, we need to be aware of this and take preparedness measures.
 So what do those look like?

 Oregon.gov says that with Oregon’s current preparedness levels, residents can expect to be without services for about two weeks.
 They offer a Two Weeks Ready Emergency Plan and other earthquake-specific resources.
 Likewise, Portland.gov offers advice and resources for preparing and securing your home for an earthquake.

-Learn more about seismic retrofitting to fortify your home in the event of an earthquake.
+Learn more about seismic retrofitting to fortify your home in an earthquake.

 5. Portland Wildfires and Inversions